marcgeurts/checker/docs/parameters.md

 This means that warnings will be considered as errors.
 By default will strict mode is disabled.

+### progress

+*Default: 'list'*

+This parameter will tell which progress type to use while are running your actions.
+Currently, exists two types `list` and `bar`.
+By default will progress is `list`.

 ### skip-success-output

 *Default: false*